ryulant1ng/TwoThousandNineHei/README.md

 As a Simpified Chinese font derived from a Japanese font, it keeps some original design (e.g. compent '凵') to make it prettier.

-This font is still under construction.
+This font is still under development.

 ## Copyright